offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 MyParent p {x}; // MyChild inherits from MyParent, meaning that it's assignable to MyParent
 ```

-To be able to override a method in a child class the same way as its done in other languages (e.g. Java), the base call must have the `virtual` keyword prepended on the method, making it a virtual method.
+To be able to override a method in a child class the same way as it's done in other languages (e.g. Java), the base call must have the `virtual` keyword prepended on the method, making it a virtual method.
 Similarly, any method that overrides a virtual method should have the `override` keyword appended just after the parameter list.

 ```{note}
 `override` isn't strictly required, but it's a hint that the compiler can use to prevent you from making a mistake (e.g. it sees `override` but what's being overridden isn't `virtual`).
 It's similar to Java's `@Override` annotation.